stevemussmann/cpm_sex_id/README.md

 Manuscript in prep.

 Upon manuscript acceptance, the raw DNA sequence data will become available in the NCBI Sequence Read Archive (SRA) under BioProject PRJNA1379135.
-Associated dta files will be provided on the Open Science Framework (DOI: 10.17605/OSF.IO/Y7AJ4).
+Associated data files will be provided on the Open Science Framework (DOI: 10.17605/OSF.IO/Y7AJ4).

 ## Documentation
 Folders in this repository are numbered with prefixes indicating order of operations.
 Scripts within folders also follow this naming convention to indicate order of operations.